sutrolabs/census-docs/sources/google-bigquery.md

 Google BigQuery permissions are recursive.
 If the referenced view in the new project _also references_ tables and views in other projects, you may need to repeat the above steps for those other projects until Census has the ability to access the ultimate source of a given view.

-## 🚦VPC Service Controls and IP Restrictions
+## VPC Service Controls and IP Restrictions

 While BigQuery itself doesn't support IP allow lists, you can use [VPC Service Controls](https://cloud.google.com/vpc-service-controls/docs/overview) to wrap your BigQuery instance and limit access.
 You can find Census's set of IP address for your region in [regions-and-ip-addresses.md](../basics/security-and-privacy/regions-and-ip-addresses.md "mention").

 When using VPC Service Controls, you will also need to allow BigQuery unloads to the Census GCP bucket.
 To do that, you'll need to add [`gs://sutrolabs-giza-unloads-production`](gs://sutrolabs-giza-unloads-production) in the allow list for BigQuery unloads.

-## 🚑 Need help connecting to BigQuery?
+## Need help connecting to BigQuery?

 [Contact us](mailto:support@getcensus.com) via support@getcensus.com or start a conversation with us via the [in-app](https://app.getcensus.com) chat.